 17.1.
 Speeding in a school zone (NRS 484B.363)

-People convicted of the Nevada traffic offense of speeding in a school zone face double penalties.
+People convicted of speeding in a school zone face double penalties.
 For example, a speeding ticket that typically carries a $205 fine would double to a $410 fine in a school zone.

 17.2.
 Failing to stop for a school crossing guard (NRS 484B.350)

-The Nevada traffic offense of not stopping for a school crossing guard is charged as reckless driving in Nevada when the driver hits a pedestrian or cyclist.
-If the victim was seriously injured, the court may hand down one to six (1 -- 6) years in Nevada State Prison and up to $5,000 in fines.
+Not stopping for a school crossing guard is charged as reckless driving when the driver hits a pedestrian or cyclist.
+If the victim was seriously injured, the court may hand down one to six (1 – 6) years in Nevada State Prison and up to $5,000 in fines.

 17.3.
 Disobeying a traffic officer (NRS 484B.100)

 Disobeying a traffic officer carries a $305 fine in Las Vegas and four (4) driver’s license demerit points.
 Traffic convictions have to remain on a defendant’s criminal record for a full year before the court may seal the record.

 Traffic ticket?
 Call a Nevada criminal defense attorney…